calipho-sib/nextprot-docs/help/learn-developer-api.md

 The [REST api](https://api.nextprot.org) and the [SPARQL endpoint](https://api.nextprot.org/sparql) can be freely used by anyone (we just ask you to reference us).

-We have built a javascript [library](https://github.com/calipho-sib/nextprot-js) that wraps the API and SPARQL endpoint.
+For the ease of development we have built a javascript [library](https://github.com/calipho-sib/nextprot-js) that wraps the API and SPARQL endpoint.

 With this library getting the overview of a protein is as simple as:
 ```javascript